davimber/aialignmentideas/humanwrittenideas.md

 It could attempt to jailbreak the Implementer LLM, but such attempts to be hardened against.
 It could try to sequence a large tangle of steps that add up to a hack.
 This is probably still the main weakness, although the hurdle could be quite high with a Powerful Judge watching the descriptions.
+There could be some rules, like the description can't include code.
+That way, everything must be written out and can't be subtly added with a few nefarious lines of code.
+- To Be Continued

+### Explanations/Reasoning that Must Make Sense
+What if every action an LLM took must have a short description that "Makes Sense" to a judge?
+One challenge naive judge implementations have is an overwhelming large trajectory of actions to evaluate.
+And not clear motivations for each action.
+If the implementing LLM had to provide a clear, line-by-line explanation for each action, it might be much harder to slip in nefarious tasks.
+And the judge could better decide if the reason for implementing fits.
+Instead of the burden of understanding place on the judge, more is offloaded on the the agent.
+Usually, a judge must look at a large tangle of actions, some of which might be just due to an inept agent, and determine if they are aligned.
+With this implementation, a judge can more carefully assess each action in isolation.
+The judge then determines if A) the explanation makes sense.
+B) The implementation matches the explanation.
+C) The action is aligned.
 - To Be Continued